baremetal-engine/BareMetal/README.md

 >
 > If you've ever questioned the upgrade treadmill — you're not alone.
 Welcome to the resistance.

+## 🎯 The Objective
+Run photorealistic graphics on original PS2 hardware.

 ## 🔧 What Is BareMetal?
 BareMetal is an open-source, ultra-optimized game engine forked from Godot with a radical goal: